-Each subject has a programme of study which specified the knowledge, skills and concepts that the children will be expected to acquire as they progress through both primary and secondary school.
+Each subject has a programme of study which specifies the knowledge, skills and concepts that the children will be expected to acquire as they progress through primary and secondary school.
 There will be times when these subjects are best taught discretely and systematically, and other times when they will be taught in a cross-curricular way enabling the children to develop their knowledge, skills and understanding in a broader sense.

 Reading is prioritised to allow SMSP children to access the full curriculum.
 We foster a love of reading through a wide range of reading materials and reading opportunities.
 This enriches children’s vocabulary and allows for increased confidence and shared discussion across the wider curriculum.

 Mathematical fluency and confidence are also prioritised.
 We provide SMSP children with a variety of opportunities to develop fluency in the key mathematical concepts; to understand, reason and explain their thinking and to use and apply their knowledge to problems across the wider curriculum.